haylelhall/peachyjump/README.md

 Press the up arrow key to jump

 #Acknowledgements
-This game was inspired by the inspired by Google's Chrome Dino game.
+This game was inspired by Google's Chrome Dino game.

-#Contact Information
-If you have any questions, send me a message on LINE official: .